We are always looking for foster parents

 Pet of the Month

-Simba is a very sweet 2 year old German Shepherd/Sheltie mix.
-She gets along well with children, other dogs, and cats.
-If you are looking for the perfect addition to your family, she’s the dog for you!
+Louie is a happy, loving 1 year old mixed breed.
+He loves other dogs and cats.
+He also plays well with children.
+If you are looking for the perfect addition to your family, he’s the dog for you!

 DOWNLOAD ADOPTION INFORMATION